Aryalexa/42-push_swap/README.md

 		- Or because, `rra` also exists, we could use it `size of A - index of e in A` times to put it at the top.
 	- And, where in stack_B should `e` be?
 		- stack_B is in circular descending order
-		- we are searching for the greatest number that is lower than `e`.
+		- we are searching for the position of the greatest number that is lower than `e`.
-		- What is the minimum cost to put this searched number at the top?
+		- What is the minimum cost to put it at the top?
-- So for each number in stack_A, we have 4 possible ways to rotate both stacks and compare their costs.
+- So for each number in stack_A, we have 4 possible ways to rotate both stacks to their desired positions and then execute a push:
 	- moving both tops only: using `ra` and `rb` ops.
 Leverage `rr` when counting.
 	- moving both rears only: using `rra` and `rrb` ops.
 Leverage `rrr` when counting.
 	- moving top and rear: using `ra` and `rrb` ops.
 No leverage here.